deepeshdm/Phishing-Attack-Domain-Detection/README.md

 - Domain based Features ( 4 features extracted)
 - HTML & Javascript based Features ( 4 features extracted)

- All together 17 features are extracted from 10,000 URLs from each class and are stored in 'urldata.csv' file in the Data folder of this repository.
+ All together 17 features are extracted from 10,000 URLs of each class and are stored in 'Phishing_Detection.csv' file in the Data folder of this repository.

-(For Further information about the features see the features file in the data folder.)
+#### (For Further information about the features see the '[features file](https://github.com/deepeshdm/Phishing-Attack-Domain-Detection/blob/main/Data/Phishing%20Websites%20Features-converted.pdf)' in the data folder)

 ## Model Training